-Next it's probably time for some more power tools.
+Next it's probably time for some more handheld power tools.
 A belt sander often comes in handy.
 A router is also a really nice thing to have.
 Don't fret too much about which router to get - most woodworkers have more than one.
-So if you don't like some aspect of your router, it will still be handy as a second router later.
+So if you don't like some aspect of your router, it will still be handy as a second router if you upgrade.

 Moving up to the next level, the next machine to get would be a

 A jointer planer is very important if you want to glue up pieces of wood side-by-side

 to make panels.
 It's just plain all around handy for planing stock.
 I'd recommend

 you get a jointer planer before you get a thickness planer, because there is so much

 more that can be done with a jointer than a thickness planer.
 A thickness planer

 is really handy to get stock to the right thickness, although in a pinch, that can also

 be done on the table saw by putting the workpiece between the fence and the

 blade.
 If you cut from both sides, you can thickness stock up to twice the maximum